TITLE 41: FIRE PROTECTION

 i) Sacrificial anodes must be tested according to the requirements of subsection (f).

 iii) As of September 1, 2010, some facilities may exist that had been previously granted an OSFM waiver for the UST lining maintenance requirements based upon original field notes from the initial lining, of an invasive method of initial tank integrity assessment verifying that there were no holes in the tank.
 For these systems, only the external cathodic protection system must be maintained and tested.
+This is contingent upon the original field notes being available, and a letter from OSFM existing from that time to verify the waiver was granted.

 B) For those USTs where a non-invasive tank integrity assessment method was used or if there were any holes present in the tank, regular interior lining inspections must continue as described in Section 175.500.

 b) ACT-100 Tanks Installed with Sacrificial Anodes.
-Owners of ACT-100 tanks meeting STI F894.01, incorporated by reference in 41 Ill.
+Owners of ACT-100 tanks meeting STI F894, incorporated by reference in 41 Ill.
 Adm.
 Code 174.210, and able to produce ACT-100 warranty papers may choose the steel-FRP composite design as a sole method of corrosion protection instead of maintaining the sacrificial anodes.

 c) Upgrades to Combine Internal Lining with Cathodic Protection.
 For all permit applications received prior to January 1, 2011, a tank may be upgraded by both internal lining and cathodic protection if: